Atlantis (franchise): Atlantis: The Lost Empire

 Atlantis: The Lost Empire is an action-adventure game developed by Eurocom Entertainment Software and published by Sony Computer Entertainment for the PlayStation, and a platform game developed by Eurocom Entertainment Software for the Game Boy Color and 3d6 Games for the Game Boy Advance, and published by THQ on both consoles.
 The PlayStation version was released on June 12, 2001, the Game Boy Color version was released on June 14, 2001, and the Game Boy Advance version was released on September 28, 2001.

 Disney Heroes: Battle Mode

 Milo, Kida, Vinny, Audrey, and Helga appear as playable characters in the mobile game Disney Heroes: Battle Mode.

 Disney Dreamlight Valley

 The Atlantean culture is a recurring element in the game Disney Dreamlight Valley, where it is referred as the "Ancient Civilization".
 Various ruins based on the city of Atlantis are found in various places in the village.
 The diary notes of the valley's ruler (the player) are also written in the Atlantean language.

+Cancelled Kingdom Hearts appearance

+Atlantis was intended to be represented in the original Kingdom Hearts.
+Creator Tetsuya Nomura found it difficult to incorporate it into the game due to the vast amount of vehicles featured compared to the video game's Gummi Ship mechanic.